Proxmox-Cloud/pve_cloud/docs/tdd.md

 pytest -s tests/e2e/test_cloud.py::test_bind --skip-cleanup
 ```

+If you want to develop the terraform provider you need golang installed.

 ### Kubeconfig access

 If you passed `--skip-cleanup` to pytest, the kubespray tests will write a `.test-kubeconfig.yaml` file you can use for lens access to the testing cluster.